 Famous Same-Sex Couples

-© March 9, 2008, Demian
+© March 26, 2021, Demian

 It is a popular myth that same-sex relationships don’t last.
 Our Partners National Survey of Gay & Lesbian Couples gives us data to the contrary.
-This list of well known couples — some from ancient times, others more recent — suggests the reality of committed couples, and the roles that partners plays in each other’s lives and, in some cases, each other’s work.
+This list of well known couples — some from ancient times, others more recent — suggests the reality of committed couples, and the central and critical roles that partners plays in each other’s lives and, in some cases, each other’s work.

 The data for our list comes primarily from books, and from reputable Web sites.
 We are often sent suggestions, however, do not post a couple until we have published verification.

 We do not include in our list, for instance, such couples as Emily Dickinson and Sue Gilbert.
-While they had a deep love for each other, there has not been enough evidence that they considered themselves actually partnered — even though these women did dream of establishing a quiet life together in a little house somewhere, they did not do so because of finances and social obligations.
+While they had a deep love for each other, there has not been enough evidence that they considered themselves actually partnered — even though these women did dream of establishing a quiet life together in a little house somewhere, and they did not do so because of finances and social obligations.

 Gathering information about same-sex families is sometimes very difficult.
 Because of the fact that homosexuality has, at various times in history, been attacked or forbidden, historians and their publishers have often refused to acknowledge that famous people had same-sex partners.
 Most history books for k-12 students routinely delete any mention of homosexuality, never mind offering reference to same-sex families.

-Then there are the relatives who, embarrassed by their famous kin’s same-sex life partners or lovers, choose to hide or burn the love letters that would allow the world to see their relative’s true orientation, as was the case with Emily Dickinson.
+Then there are the relatives who, embarrassed by their famous kin’s same-sex life partners or lovers, choose to hide, or burn, the love letters that would allow the world to see their relative’s true orientation, as was the case with Emily Dickinson.

 Because of this kind of omission, many listeners of Benjamin Britten, for instance, have no idea that he was gay and that his orientation informed so much of his work.
 In fact, he wrote much of his music to be sung by Peter Pears, his partner of 40 years.
 Britten’s work continues, to this day, to influence the face of music.